astronomer/docs/learn/marquez.md

     The lineage graph shows:

-    - Two origin datasets that are used to populate the combined data table;
+    - Two origin datasets that are used to populate the combined data table.
-    - The four jobs (tasks) from your DAGs that create new tables and result in new combined datasets: `combine` and `reporting`;
+    - The four jobs (tasks) from your DAGs that create new tables and result in new combined datasets: `combine` and `reporting`.
     - Two new datasets that are created by those jobs.

 The lineage graph shows you how these two DAGs are connected and how data flows through the entire pipeline, giving you insight you wouldn't have if you were to view these DAGs in the Airflow UI alone.